 First recorded (as a demo) by The Wink Westerners (1955).

 First released by The Teen Kings (1955).

 Hit version by Roy Orbison & The Teen Kings (US #59 1956).

-From the wiki: “‘Ooby Dooby’ was written by Dick Penner and Wade Moore and recorded by Roy Orbison in 1955 when he was a member of The Teen Kings.
-The song was released on the Odessa, Texas, Je-Wel label as the B-side to ‘Trying To Get To You’.
+From the wiki: “‘Ooby Dooby’ was written by Dick Penner and Wade Moore, and was first commercially-released by The Teen Kings in 1955 when Roy Orbison was a band member.
+The song was published by the Odessa, Texas, Je-Wel label as the B-side to ‘Trying To Get To You’.
 (An even earlier recording of ‘Ooby Dooby’ was recorded in 1955 by Orbison and his then-group, The Wink Westerners, as a demo for Columbia Records.)
 In 1955, when Johnny Cash toured the Odessa area and played on the same local radio show bill as the Teen Kings, Cash suggested to Orbison that he approach Sam Phillips at Sun Records, home of rockabilly stars including Cash, Elvis Presley, Carl Perkins, and Jerry Lee Lewis.
 Phillips was persuaded to listen to the Teen Kings’ recording.
 Impressed, Phillips and offered the group a contract in 1956.

 First recorded by The Velvets (JPN #1 1961).

 Hit version by Roy Orbison (UK #15 1966).